steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 [`legacy_hda_tools_support=1`](https://github.com/acidanthera/AppleALC/blob/master/AppleALC/kern_alc.cpp) — This unlocks “custom audio engines by disabling Apple private entitlement verification.”

 `sandcastle=0` — This is definitely not [Project Sandcastle, which enables Android to run on iPhones](https://arstechnica.com/gadgets/2020/03/project-sandcastle-brings-android-to-the-iphone/).
-It sounds security related, but I couldn’t find details.
+“Sandcastle” is a codename for something Sandbox-related; was unable to find details.

 [`chunklist-security-epoch=0 -chunklist-no-rev2-dev`](https://gist.github.com/devzer01/e24dc78150d574ade3382eaddaf1827a) — I link these together because they sound related, and they often show up in combination in random kernel panic reports.
-I have no idea what they do, but they again seem to disable something related to security.
+Apparently they have to do with EFI signatures.

 Having a long list of- undocumented boot-args that seem to weaken security running on my machine for weeks is definitely worrying, and it’s not what you’d expect from a repair at an Apple Store.